 Before you even begin negotiating with an agency, you should know their capabilities.
-A good agency will have:
+A good agency will have the following:

 As far as tools go, all you need to do is check out some high-quality social media management software to see what kinds of features are available.
 After you've assessed the software, you will know two things: